NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 ```

 ### 3.2 Practice
 **TODO:** Now that we've created a transform, let's add a few lines to it.
 Copy the below code block under the `# Add Step 3.2` comment in `on_build`.
-Please check the alignment.
+Please check the alignment of the python code.
 Feel free to view the [completed function](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.light_manipulator/omni/example/ui_scene/light_manipulator/light_manipulator.py) as a hint.

 ```python
 # Build the shape geometry as unit-sized